jaros1/Money-Network/README.md

 Specific for each external API.
 For example https://www.blocktrail.com/api/docs that is a BitCoin API.
 See https://github.com/jaros1/Money-Network-W2/

-API1 is at present time very unstable.
+API1 is at present time unstable.
 Json validation for in- and outgoing messages:

-    var json_schemas = {
+    // Json schemas for json validation of ingoing and outgoing MoneyNetworkAPI messages var json_schemas = {
         wallet: {},
         mn: {},